 Crain’s Chicago Business reported that Peoples Gas, the utility for Chicagoans, has collected more than $600 million in surcharges since 2016–and the QIP charge had ballooned to about $15 every month for the average household.
 “So many people in the city are having trouble paying their bills as it is,” CUB Executive Director David Kolata told Crain’s.
 “This is a reckoning that was just waiting to happen.
 The infrastructure investments that were so out of control have been somewhat hidden.”

 Other utilities have pushed for big rate hikes.
-For example, Ameren hit customers with a $76 million gas increase in 2021, and Nicor slammed their customers with a $240 million hike, the highest gas increase in Illinois history.
+For example, Peoples Gas hit customers with a $402 million gas increase in 2023, and Nicor slammed their customers with a $321 million hike request, the highest gas increase in Illinois history.
 Since 2017, Nicor has increased delivery rates by more than $500 million, or about 77 percent.

 CUB and other consumer advocates have warned of a worsening heating-affordability crisis in Chicago and across the state and we have been on a campaign to end the QIP charge and rein in needlessly aggressive infrastructure spending by gas utilities across Illinois.